afunnydev/cryos-website/content/company/about-us.en.md

-+++
+---

-title = "Cryos Technologies | A modern vision on postural well-being." description = " Innovation, complicity, transparency and devotion are our principal values and represent what we stand for." type = "compagnie" layout = "a-propos" translatedslug = "compagnie/a-propos"
+description: ' Innovation, complicity, transparency and devotion are our principal values and represent what we stand for.'

-+++
+layout: a-propos
+title: Cryos Technologies | A modern vision on postural well-being.
+translatedslug: compagnie/a-propos
+type: compagnie
+---